Wall Street closes higher as recovery signs soothe protest, pandemic worries

 NEW YORK (Reuters) - U.S. stocks posted gains on Monday as signs of U.S. economic recovery helped offset jitters over increasingly violent social unrest amid an ongoing pandemic and rising U.S.-China tensions.

-All three major stock indexes began the month with gains of less than 1% on the heels of a strong May rally.
+All three major stock indexes began the month with gains of less than 1% on the heels of a strong rally in May.

-Market leaders Facebook Inc (FB.O), Apple Inc (AAPL.O) and Amazon.com (AMZN.O) provided the biggest lift to the S&P 500 and the Nasdaq, while Boeing Co (BA.N) gave the Dow its biggest boost.

-“Certainly the pace of the stock market recovery can’t continue at the pace it has been,” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.
-“I’m stunned at how well the market’s been doing.”
+“Certainly the pace of the stock market recovery can’t contnue at the pace it has been,” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.
+“I’m stunned at how well the market’s been doing.
+It’s truly a head-scratcher.”

-The White House called for “law and order” after six nights of widespread, violent demonstrations triggered by the death of George Floyd at the hands of police, even as the country reels from the economic effects of pandemic-related lockdowns.
+The White House called for “law and order” as U.S. cities were looted and smoldering after six nights of widespread, violent demonstrations triggered by the death of George Floyd at the hands of police, even as the country reels from the economic effects of pandemic-related lockdowns.

 “Most investors are saying (the protests) aren’t going to destroy the economy,” Nolte added.
 “It’s a roadblock but it’s not as big as a pandemic.”